 My approach is compassionate, affirming, and straight-forward.
 My goal is to support you in reconnecting to your innate capacity to heal as you discover new possibilities, challenge limiting beliefs, and reconnect to a sense of balance and wholeness.

 Is it time to restore balance, improve relationships, or decrease stress?
-If you answered yes, then I invite you to contact me for a 20-minute FREE consultation.
+If you answered yes, then I invite you to contact me for an appointment.

 Paula Scatoloni, LCSW, CEDS, SEP